taylorwanyama/PCOS-Detection/README.md

 ## Steps in the Project

 1. **Data Preprocessing**
-   - Checked for missing values and data types..
+   - Checked for missing values and data types.
 2. **Exploratory Data Analysis (EDA)**
-   - Visualized the target variable, PCOS_diagnosis .
+   - Visualized the target variable, PCOS_diagnosis.
    - Checked for correlations between the explanatory Varibles and the target variable to identify key influencing factors.
+   - Plotted the correlation using a heatmap.
 3. **Data Standardization**
    - Standardized all features in the dataset except the PCOS_diagnosis feature
 4. **Model Selection & Training**